-In 2016/17, the City of Vincent implemented a number of new initiatives and programs through the Development Services directorate.
+In 2016/17, the City of Vincent implemented a number of new initiatives and programs through its Development Services.
 This included the development of Town Centre Place plans, the introduction of an electronic assessment tool to enable the electronic lodgement and assessment of building and planning applications, and a review of local health laws.